 In Europe, sales of electric light commercial vehicles have almost doubled in the past two years, increasing from 12,581 new registrations in 2016 to 22,384 in 2018.
 At this moment, approximately 93,000 vehicles from this market sector are in circulation in Europe, compared to 47,000 in 2016.

-The other models in the Renault PRO+ electric line are equally popular with companies which, depending on their needs, choose either the Twizy Cargo or the Renault ZOE business vehicle.
+The other models in the Renault PRO+ electric line are equally popular with companies which, depending on their needs, choose the Renault ZOE business vehicle.
 Food businesses in particular come to mind, as their home delivery needs require more compact vehicles.

 With the Renault Master Z.E, which offers more load capacity, Renault PRO+ offers the widest selection of electric utility vehicles on the market.